jeff-k/bio-seq/README.md

 ### Bit-packed and well-typed biological sequences
 </div>

-This crate provides types for representing and operating on sequences of genomic data.
-Efficient encodings are provided for nucleotides and amino acids and can be extended with the `Codec` trait.
+This crate provides types and traits for sequences of genomic data.
+Common encodings are provided and can be extended with the `Codec` trait.

 Short sequences of fixed length (kmers) are given special attention.